 Discovered by a Dakota Wesleyan University student in 1910, the Mitchell Prehistoric Indian Village is the only active archaeological site in South Dakota.
 When we say “active,” we mean it.
 Two students found rare 1,000-year-old bison bones in 2016.
 The next year, students from South Dakota and England together uncovered an amazing cache of Native American tools.
 The sheer amount of artifacts both found and undiscovered—the site is believed to be the home of 70 to 80 buried lodges—is one of the reasons why Mitchell Prehistoric Indian Village is considered by the U.S. Department of the Interior to be one of the most important archaeological sites in the Great Plains region.

-Visitors to the site aren’t allowed to dig, but they can immerse themselves in Native American history by checking out the site for themselves inside the Archeodome, which encloses the dig site while housing exhibits and a laboratory.
+Open to the public, visitors to the Mitchell Prehistoric Indian Village can immerse themselves in Native American history by checking out the site for themselves inside the Archeodome, which encloses the dig site (visitors aren’t allowed to dig, but are able to explore the housing exhibits and a laboratory).
 The nearby on-site museum features historical items recovered from the site as well as audio/visual exhibits and reproductions of an earthen lodge and a bison skeleton.
 Hands-on activities are available for kids of all ages.
 Visitors can dive even deeper into history during the village’s annual special events, including Archaeology Awareness Days and Lakota Games on Ice.
-For more information, click here.

 Bear Butte State Park